cfw-guide/cemu.cfw.guide/_pages/en_US/optimizing-botw.md

 9. Open the `Workarounds` category

-a) If you're using OpenGL:
+a.
+If you're using OpenGL:
+{: .notice--info}

 1. Enable `Kakariko Torch Shadows (OpenGL)` and `LWZX Crash (OpenGL)`
   - Kakariko Torch Shadows resolves issues with square lighting around torches.